InfJoker/helicopter/README.md

 After starting the server, you can interact with it using any gRPC client to call the available RPC methods.
 For example, you can call the `GetNodes` and `AddNode` methods to retrieve and add nodes in the causal tree.

+The default server [config](./configs/config.yml) provides the lseqdb server address.
+If you wish to turn this feature off then just remove the corresponding config entry, and the server will use non-persistent in-memory [mock storage](./internal/mockstorage/mockstorage.go).

 ## Testing

 To run the tests for the project, use the following command: